commercetools Shopify Import Help

 Invalid Mapping Configuration

-If you map to a field that doesn't exist in the Shopify API, you will get an error like below.
+If you map to a field that doesn't exist in the Shopify API, you will get an error like the one below.
 Check the Shopify API documentation for the mutation you are using to see the available fields.

 {"code":null,"type":"GraphApi::BulkMutationUserError","field":["query"],"message":"Variable $productSet of type ProductSetInput! was provided invalid value for invalid-field (Field is not defined on ProductSetInput)","extra_info":null}

-Bulk Operation file sizes
+Bulk Operation File Sizes

 Shopify limits the size of bulk operation files (see https://shopify.dev/docs/api/usage/bulk-operations/imports).
-If you run into issues with this, the number of products/categories included in each file can be altered in Settings - General - Advanced section.
+If you run into issues with this, the number of products/categories included in each file can be altered in the Settings - General - Advanced section.

 Log Retention